 I was particularly blown away by the Vasari Corridor.
 A mile long elevated passageway that could fit a horse and cart through the centre.
 It navigates around towers, across rivers and was built so the 15th century Duke of Florence could avoid feeling insecure in public.
-Besides from my education in Florentine history, there is a great deal to do around the city.
+Besides from my education in Florentine history, there is a great deal to do around the city and Florence is quiet fantastic and fun.
 There are plenty of outdoor spaces for kids to enjoy, amazing food and fabulous hotels.
 It’s one of those all-round cities for everyone in the family.

 One big tip before I bust into the finer detail is all Florence tourist attractions are free on the first Sunday of every month.
 You heard me right – free!
-I guess that is a great reason to go to Florence with kids on the first weekend of the month!
+I guess whether you are a day tripper or a slow traveler, that is a great reason to go to Florence with kids on the first weekend of the month!

 In my favourite format of eat, sleep and play, here is my take on: